OpenDataforWeb3/GIS/README.md

 There is a Canadian Government funded research program using ML on Blockchains here which includes some potentially useful data sets:

 https://www.chartalist.org/index.php

+There are at least a couple of approaches to building useful models from the bottom up:
+- TGN like models
+- CAW and other walk models

+And then there are approaches seeking to encode graphs in lower dimensional space - such as via Laplacian Change Point Detection.
+These can be considered top down